trevordevore/sublimelinter-contrib-livecodelint/README.md

 |livecode-server-path|The full path to the `livecode-community-server` file on your computer|
 |explicitvars|Set to true to have the linter ensure that variables are declared|

-After adding these two settings to your user settings file the `livecodelint` section should look something like this:
+To add these settings use the `Tools > SublimeLinter > Open User Settings` menu to open the user settings file.
+Add the following configuration text to the "linters" section:

 ```
 "livecodelint": {